The waitlist is open for the Plant-based Intuitive eating program

 Why You Need a Prenatal Vitamin

-Taking a prenatal vitamin is a must for all mamas.
-While you might love the idea of meeting all your needs with real food, the fact is that modern life makes that challenging for most women.
+Even with careful attention to nutrition during pregnancy, taking a prenatal vitamin is a must for all mamas.
+While you might love the idea of meeting all your needs with real food, the fact is that modern life makes it challenging for most women to get all the vital nutrients they need on a daily basis during pregnancy.
 A prenatal does not take the place of a healthy, nourishing diet, but the right prenatal provides important insurance during a time in your life when meeting your needs is extra important.
 Taking a good prenatal vitamin increases your chances of getting pregnant and increases the likelihood of a healthy pregnancy.

 When Should You Start Taking a Prenatal Vitamin?

 It’s a good idea to start taking a prenatal vitamin as soon as you start planning a pregnancy.
 Ideally, you begin taking one at least 3 months before conception.
 This gives you time to top off stores of important nutrients like folate that are necessary in the earliest days of pregnancy.
-If you don’t have the luxury of planning that far ahead, simply begin taking a daily prenatal as soon as you find out you’re pregnant.
+If you don’t have the luxury of planning that far ahead, simply begin taking a daily prenatal as soon as you find out you’re pregnant so you get the nutrients you need in the earliest weeks of pregnancy.

 What To Look For In Prenatal Vitamins – The Basics